 Aminata has been a passionate advocate for the protection of children since 1990 when she had the opportunity to represent Senegal at the UN Summit in West Africa when she was just 12 years old.
 Even at her young age, she urged the Government of Senegal to increase their national budget for child-related issues.
-Her efforts paid off as the Government agreed to invest 74bn CFA on child protection-related programs in the country, recognizing that prior to the summit, no ministry had been directly focusing on child- or women-related issues.
+Her efforts paid off as the Government agreed to invest 74bn CFA on child protection-related programs in the country, recognising that prior to the summit, no ministry had been directly focusing on child- or women-related issues.

-Aminata is from the south of Senegal where there is a low attendance of girls in school.
-She also comes from an ethnic group where female genital mutilation (FGM) is commonly practiced, something that she experienced at the age of five.
+Aminata is from the South of Senegal where there is a low attendance of girls in school.
+She also comes from an ethnic group where female genital mutilation (FGM) is commonly practiced, something that she herself experienced at the age of five.
 She has since dedicated her time to helping people understand the consequence of this harmful act, and has moved into parliament to make this issue a priority within the Government.

 As a result of FGM, she is unable to have a natural birth, and has vowed to never commit this practice on her own children.
-She says that the rates of FGM have decreased in her community, and that the Senegalese government is working with other countries to implement cross-border laws that would prevent people from traveling beyond borders to perform the harmful practice.
+She says that the rates of FGM have decreased in her community, and that the Senegalese Government is working with other countries to implement cross-border laws that would prevent people from traveling beyond borders to perform the harmful practice.

 “In some families, children are born to be leaders.
 I think I was born this way,” she says.

 Aminata comes from a family of nine children, though three of them passed away at a young age from malaria and polio.
 “They passed away because they didn’t have the right vaccines,” she adds.
 “As a result of these events, I started working in public health.”

 Over time, she shifted her focus to FGM once she heard others campaigning on the issue.
 “Previously, I used to think it was just a practice that people kept quiet about,” she says.

 Aminata adds that “it [FGM] is a social norm, but not a good norm” and explains that fighting a social norm must begin in the classroom.